 Q: What has been the most pivotal piece of advice you’ve received in your career?

 A: There will ALWAYS be obstacles.
 Know what you can control and focus your time and effort on those things.
 People often say “No” without even thinking about situations, but there IS a path to “Yes!”
 Be creative and figure it out!

 Q: Do you have a female role model that helped you get to where you are today?

 A: Executive Director Stacey Aaron-Domanico from my former job at Verizon, taught me about leadership and authenticity through her actions and words.
 We are still connected, and she inspires me to be amazing and genuine in everything I do.

-*All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.
+*Opinions expressed are Stacy’s alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.